Depression sucks. There’s no sugar coating it.

-In some cases, there are individuals who genuinely need this type of medication to get out of the darkness and get to a point where they can do the uncomfortable internal and lifestyle work that is required to beat depression permanently.
+In some cases, there are individuals who genuinely need this type of medication to get out of the darkness.
+The natural depression cures are insufficient for them to get to a point where they can do the uncomfortable internal and lifestyle work that is required to beat depression permanently.

 But anti-depressants for most should never be your first resort or your perceived cure-all.